cocos/cocos-engine/EngineErrorMap.md

 ### 16416

-\'clearTracks\' interface can not be invoked in cached mode.
+'clearTracks' interface can not be invoked in cached mode.

 ### 16417

-\'clearTrack\' interface can not be invoked in cached mode.
+'clearTrack' interface can not be invoked in cached mode.

 ### 16418